danny-huertas/sample-api-event-seats/README.md

 #### Message Locale
 The message locale defaults to US.
 All the US messages in the resource bundle are used for errors.

+#### Sonarqube
+Sonarqube is used to run continuous inspection of code quality, detect bugs, code smells and security.

 #### Dsl Seed Job
 The dsl seed can be ran on a Jenkins server to create build / deploy jobs for this API.
 The deploy jobs can create snapshot as well as release artifacts for this API.